curvegrid/go-ethereum-wiki/Contract-Tutorial.md

 ```

 The latest gas price can be checked at the [Network Stats Dashboard](https://stats.ethdev.com).
 Don't get hanged too much on the specific unit conventions or the values of the numbers above, just tweak around that range.
-Go too up and you might reach gas limit of the block, go too low and the price might be too low, or the gas insuficient for the transaction to be picked up.
+Go too up and you might reach gas limit of the block, go too low and the price might be too low, or the gas insufficient for the transaction to be picked up.

-After your code has been accepted, `eth.getCode(codeAddress)` will return a long string of numbers.
+After your code has been accepted, `eth.getCode(codeAddress)` will return a string which is your compiled code in hex notation.
 If that’s the case, congratulations, your little Greeter is live!
-If the contract is created again (by performing another eth.sendTransaction), it will be published to a new address.
+If the contract is created again (by performing another `eth.sendTransactio`n), it will be published to a new address.
 To ensure that old contracts can be cleaned and recover it's ether balance, be sure to include a `Suicide` call on it.

 Now that your contract is live on the network, anyone can interact with it by instantiating a local copy.
 But in order to do that, your computer needs to know how to interact with it, which is what the Application Binary Interface (ABI) is for.
 This is how you instantiate a contract: